oshalash38/Objectively-Best-Calendar/phase2/README.txt

 2) A timer refreshes every 30 seconds to check for new notifications.
 So any alert might be displayed at most 30 seconds after it is scheduled.
 If there are new notifications, you will automatically receive a message at most 30 seconds later.

+Dependency:

+1. Download the jar file https://sourceforge.net/projects/jdatepicker/files/latest/download

+2. Locate it on your computer

+3. In IntelliJ, go to File -> Project Structure -> Modules

+4. Click on dependencies

+5. Click the + button at the bottom and choose the jar file.

+6. Finally click apply and OK